Importance and Meaning of Sequins

 Styling Your Attires With Sequins

-Whether it is to decorate a western garment like a tunic or leggings or for Indian outfits like salwar kameez, saree or lehenga choli, sequins can be used in a variety of ways.
-Sequins work, contrary to popular belief, is not just about flashy and gaudy clothing.
+Whether it is to decorate a Western garment like a tunic or leggings or for Indian outfits like salwar kameez, saree or lehenga choli, sequins can be used in a variety of ways.
+Sequin’s work, contrary to popular belief, is not just about flashy and gaudy clothing.
 It can be used in subtle ways as well to bring out the beauty of the designs on the fabric.
-Sarees often have sequins beads scattered across the entire fabric, which creates a beautiful shimmer when layered over a thick silk blouse.
+Sarees often have sequin beads scattered across the entire fabric, which creates a beautiful shimmer when layered over a thick silk blouse.

 They are most often embroidered onto strong fabrics which can handle the weight of these additions; however, as they are lighter and more adaptable than beads, they can also be embroidered onto lightweight fabrics with a fine weave such as net and tissue.